Infinity Federal Credit Union of Maine and Deere Employees Credit Union of Illinois Announce their Intent to Merge

 “The goal is to combine resources for mutual benefits driving further growth and expansion in our communities and offering more benefits to our members.” said Infinity FCU President/CEO Elizabeth Hayes and DECU President/CEO Kurt Lewin in a joint statement.

 Upon merger approval, the credit union will be headquartered in Moline and led by DECU President/CEO Kurt Lewin.
 Elizabeth Hayes, Infinity FCU’s President and CEO, will assume the role of Maine Market President and will lead the employees, operations, and community partnerships in Maine.
-There will be no reduction in the number of employees, rather, the combined credit union will provide more opportunities for employee growth and professional development.
+The combined credit union will provide more opportunities for employee growth and professional development, with no planned reduction in employees at this time.
 It will represent 60,000 members and over $1.5 billion in assets.

 About Infinity Federal Credit Union